Security

 For higher-trust use cases, the work is framed around controlled-environment posture, evaluation plans, human-in-the-loop review, provenance expectations, and explicit limits on where automation should stop.

-Public proof is redacted on purpose
+Public examples stay redacted on purpose

 Any public-facing trust material is simplified or redacted to preserve the important signal without exposing client details, environment specifics, or security-sensitive diagrams.

-- Reviewer involvement early
+- Reviewer involvement happens early when needed

-- Evaluation and human-review checkpoints
+- Measurement and checkpoints are documented

-- Documentation that survives the engagement
+- Documentation survives the engagement